DeonHeyns/DbScriptomate/README.md

 And it is also what will be run by your CI server during an automated deployment.
 It has both an interactive and commandline mode.

+* We also have a table we create in your DB (dbo.DbScripts).
+This stores the information of each script that has been applied to that specific DB.
+Not the actual content of the script, but just the meta information.
+Script number, date applied, author initials, login used, etc.

 Why does it exist?
 ------------------
 We were running in an environment where we make extensive use of SQL Merge Replication.
 For those who have tried this, you will know that replication puts a number of additional constraints on what you can do to a database.